reidjs/clever-tweets/README.md

 - Tool to turn text to kebab case: https://textedit.tools/kebabcase

 ## Ideas
-- Tool to quickly convert a direct link to a file in this archive
+- Tool to quickly convert a direct twitter link to a file in this repo
-- Reach out directly to comedians and writers who write jokes on twitter, explain the project, see if they are interested in submitting some of their favorites.